orbitalsqwib/tp/docs/DeveloperGuide.md

 * At least one patient is listed in the current view.

 **Guarantees**
-* Patient fields are updated only when a valid patient selection and valid details are provided.
+* Patient details are updated only when a valid patient selection and valid details are provided.
 * Invalid inputs do not modify any patient data.

 **MSS**